kkytola/lean_portmanteau/README.md

 # lean_portmanteau

-A Lean formalization of Portmanteau's theorem.
+A Lean formalization of Portmanteau Theorem.

 This was mainly an exercise for myself to get familiar with Lean and mathlib.

 ## The main definition

 Let X be a topological space.
 The "set" of Borel probability measures on X is equipped with the topology of weak convergence, defined as follows.
 The topology is induced by the mapping that takes a probability measure to the functional that takes a continuous bounded extended non-negative real valued function to its integral against the measure, when such functionals are first equipped with the topology of pointwise (testfunctionwise) convergence.
 This is contained in <portmanteau_definitions.lean>.

 ## The main statement